MicroLED: Research

+The characterization of microLEDs remains highly challenging due to their small size and the complexity of measuring their optical and electrical performance at scale.
+Techniques for efficient, non-destructive testing are still under development.

 Excimer lasers are used for several steps: laser lift-off to separate LEDs from their sapphire substrate and to remove faulty LEDs, for manufacturing the LTPS-TFT backplane, and for laser cutting of the finished LEDs.
 Special mass transfer techniques using elastomer stamps are also being researched.
 Other companies are exploring the possibility of packaging 3 LEDs: one red, one green and one blue LED into a single package to reduce mass transfer costs.

 Quantum dots are being researched as a way to shrink the size of microLED pixels, while other companies are exploring the use of phosphors and quantum dots to eliminate the need for different-colored LEDs.
 Sensors can be embedded in microLED displays.

 Over 130 companies are involved in microLED research and development.
 MicroLED light panels are also being made, and are an alternative to conventional OLED and LED light panels.

 Digital pulse-width modulation is well-suited to driving microLED displays.
 MicroLEDs experience a color shift as the current magnitude changes.
 Analog schemes change current to change brightness.
 With a digital pulse, only one current value is used for the on state.
 Thus, there is no color shift that occurs as brightness changes.